Conflig/source2_model_exporter/README.md

 Since Counter-Strike 2, you can now use modeling tools directly inside the Hammer editor.
 However, if you feel more efficient in Blender, you can model all your non-prop geometry there and simply import it into Hammer.
 Material linking will still work, even with vertex colors for blended materials.

 Just select the objects you want to export and click the button.
+(Export path is defined Add-ons Preferences)

 Unfortunately, there is no way to replace static geometry in the Hammer editor—you will always need to manually delete and then import it.
 It would be great if we could find a way to automate this process.